Deadly Games (1982 film): Plot

 Roger meets Keegan at Linda's home where she is staying, and the two go to see a movie at the theater while Billy is working; Billy accompanies the two during the screening, and afterward the three spend hours talking and playing a board game.
 A romance begins to blossom between Keegan and Roger.
 A short time later, Chris is attacked in a parking garage by the killer, who manages to strangle her unconscious, though his attempt to kill her is thwarted when two lot attendants interrupt the attack.

 Later, Roger reveals to Sooty that he is the killer, and strangles her to death.
 Shortly after, Chris is attacked again late at night while driving her car by the killer in the backseat.
 She stops the vehicle and flees on foot into the woods, eventually stumbling upon an overgrown cemetery.
 The killer manages to capture her before burying her alive in a grave.
 Later, Roger sits in the theater basement and recounts to himself how he unintentionally caused Linda's death by trying to simply frighten her; the thrill he received from her dying, however, propelled him to begin actively committing murders.

 Keegan visits the movie theater after Roger fails to arrive at a restaurant for a date.
 In the theater basement, she is startled by Roger and shoots him to death.
 Billy then appears, and stalks Keegan through the theater basement.
-In a disarrayed prop room, Keegan finds Sooty's corpse lying amongst mannequins.
+In a disarrayed prop room, Keegan finds Sooty's corpse lying among mannequins.
 She runs upstairs, stumbling on the theater stage.
 Billy, over an intercom, chastises Keegan for killing Roger, his only friend.
 The lights suddenly go out, and Billy swings on a rope from the rafters toward Keegan to kill her.